MY MARRIAGE IS ONE THING I COULD DO ANYTHING TO PROTECT...

 .

-I said there were still good people amongst the poor.
+were still good people amongst the poor.

 .